The President’s Malaria Initiative and Other U.S. Government Global Malaria Efforts

 Organization and Goals

 Launched in 2005, the President’s Malaria Initiative (PMI) is an interagency initiative to address global malaria that is led by the U.S. Agency for International Development (USAID) and implemented in partnership with CDC.
-It is overseen by the U.S. Global Malaria Coordinator, presently Dr. David Walton, who is appointed by the President and reports to the USAID Administrator, and an Interagency Advisory Group made up of representatives from USAID, CDC, the Department of Defense (DoD), the State Department, the National Security Council, and the Office of Management and Budget.28 USAID serves as the lead implementing agency for U.S. global malaria efforts, primarily though PMI, with other agencies also carrying out malaria activities.
-Collectively, U.S. bilateral activities reach approximately 30 countries.29
+It is overseen by the U.S. Global Malaria Coordinator, presently Dr. David Walton, who is appointed by the President and reports to the USAID Administrator, and an Interagency Advisory Group made up of representatives from USAID, CDC, the National Institutes of Health (NIH), the Department of Defense (DoD), the State Department, the Peace Corps, the National Security Council, and other U.S. government agencies.27 USAID serves as the lead implementing agency for U.S. global malaria efforts, primarily through PMI, with other agencies also carrying out malaria activities.
+Collectively, U.S. bilateral activities reach approximately 30 countries.28

 In 2021, the U.S. released the President’s Malaria Initiative Strategy 2021-2026; its goals include: